MrRox1337/CST3170/Coursework 2/README.md

 ## 5. Conclusion
 This project successfully implemented a Multi-Layer Perceptron to classify handwritten digits, achieving notable accuracy.
 The training and testing accuracies reached 100%, validating the model's robustness and generalization capability.

-The project highlights the potential of MLPs in digit recognition while emphasizing foundational neural network concepts.
-Future work could explore:
-- Hyperparameter tuning to optimize learning rate and neuron count.
-- Incorporating additional hidden layers or alternative activation functions.
-- Transitioning to more complex architectures, such as CNNs, for enhanced feature extraction.